Maternal Health: Funding Cuts Amid an Ongoing Crisis

 While much of the attention on the recent Supreme Court rulings has focused on the overturn of Roe v.
 Wade (in Dobbs v.
 Jackson Women’s Health Organization) and the effects that it will have for millions of women on their access to and choice of reproductive health care, we are starting to see many other potential effects of that decision.

 An article at MedPage Today describes concerns that physicians may not choose obstetrics as a career because of worries over prosecution—what if a court doesn’t agree with their management of miscarriages or disagrees with their judgment that a mother’s life was in danger?
-Nurse […]
+Nurse midwives and […]

 June Issue: Cardiac Devices for Heart Failure, Using EHR Data for Research and QI, More